thdk/cloud-build-monitor/README.md

 - `yarn build` Compiles typescript cloud functions to javascript so they can be deployed.

-- `yarn deploy` Deploys the built cloud functions on GCP.
+- `yarn deploy` Deploys cloud functions and nextjs app on GCP.

     Make sure you have your default region for cloud functions set with: